alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Get permission to export waste

+s1.
+Create a contract before you export. s2.
 Complete the form in the tool if your waste requires ‘green list controls’ (Article 18 controls) or come back to this page if you need a ‘notification control’.

-##Getting ‘notification controls’
+##Creating a contract for your waste export

 You must create a contract between you and the business receiving the waste before you submit your notification controls.
 It must include: